awsdocs/aws-codedeploy-user-guide/doc_source/tutorial-ecs-with-hooks-create-hooks.md

    +  **Permissions**: **AWSLambdaBasicExecutionRole**\.
 This grants your Lambda function permission to write to CloudWatch Logs\.
    +  **Role name**: **`lambda-cli-hook-role`**\.

-   For more information, see [ Create an AWS Lambda Execution Role](https://docs.aws.amazon.com/lambda/latest/dg/with-userapp.html#with-userapp-walkthrough-custom-events-create-iam-role)\.
+   For more information, see [ Create an AWS Lambda execution role](https://docs.aws.amazon.com/lambda/latest/dg/with-userapp.html#with-userapp-walkthrough-custom-events-create-iam-role)\.

 1. Attach the permission `codedeploy:PutLifecycleEventHookExecutionStatus` to the role you created\.
 This grants your Lambda functions permission to set the status of a CodeDeploy lifecycle hook during a deployment\.
-For more information, see [Adding IAM Identity Permissions](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage-attach-detach.html#add-policies-console) in the *AWS Identity and Access Management User Guide* and [PutLifecycleEventHookExecutionStatus](https://docs.aws.amazon.com/codedeploy/latest/APIReference/API_PutLifecycleEventHookExecutionStatus.html) in the *CodeDeploy API Reference*\.
+For more information, see [Adding IAM identity permissions](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage-attach-detach.html#add-policies-console) in the *AWS Identity and Access Management User Guide* and [PutLifecycleEventHookExecutionStatus](https://docs.aws.amazon.com/codedeploy/latest/APIReference/API_PutLifecycleEventHookExecutionStatus.html) in the *CodeDeploy API Reference*\.

 **To create an `AfterAllowTestTraffic` hook Lambda function**